eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/development-view/test-supplier.md

 Scenario: Consume valid  IdBasedRequestForUpdate
-  Given I receive a valid IdBasedRequestForUpdate from my customer When I try to consume said IdBasedRequestForUpdate Then I should be able to consume it, send my customer a http 200 status message and provide my customer with the data he requested, if applicable
+  Given I receive a valid IdBasedRequestForUpdate from my customer When I try to consume said IdBasedRequestForUpdate Then I should be able to consume it, send my customer a http 200 status message and provide my customer with the data requested, if applicable
 ```

 ### Consume invalid IdBasedRequestForUpdate